-When considering tangible assets, most investors look to stocks, bonds, and other financial properties.
+When considering tangible buying a home., most investors look to stocks, bonds, and other financial properties.
 Younger investors often overlook real estate because they feel it is out of reach.
 Still, investing in real estate is a stable and lucrative option.
-One key thing to keep in mind about property investment is that not all forms involve individual investors buying a home.
+One key thing to keep in mind about property investment is that not all forms involve individual investors

 Understanding What Investing in Real Estate Means

 When considering real estate investing, you have many options.
 You can purchase single-family or multi-family properties or opt for strip malls or other commercial facilities.
 You can even reduce your risks by investing in several properties with a group of like-minded investors.
 When it comes to real estate, you can typically break down investment opportunities into four categories: